Noise and Loops

 Sorry, but the argument continues only because it once appeared in print and was copied several places.
 It does not continue because the original exaggerated claims have technical merit.

 Some claim a quad element has less noise than a dipole.
-There is a limited amount of truth to that idea, but not because the antenna is dc grounded and not because it only picks up some magical "magnetic waves"!
+There is a limited amount of truth to that idea, but not because the antenna is dc grounded and not because it only picks up "magnetic waves"!